All About Butter & How to Make Hollandaise Sauce

-Read This Post It’s Wine Wednesday!
-And since we’re featuring Portugal this week, we’re featuring one of our favorites, port wine (or Porto).
+Glasses of port wine on a culinary tour of Portugal.
+It’s Wine Wednesday!
+And since we’re featuring Portugal this week, we’re featuring one of our favorites, cocktails with port wine (or Porto).
 Port is actually a fortified wine, which means it is produced with the addition of alcohol (a neutral grape spirit called aguardente) during fermentation.
 This stops the fermentation and results in more sugars being left in the wine.

-Port is therefore usually a sweet wine, and is served mostly as a dessert wine or digestif, although drier varieties do exist.
-Two two most common types of Port are “Ruby” Port, which is not aged in wood, thereby preserving the ruby red color, and “Tawny” Port, which is aged in wooden barriques, creating a more golden-brown color.
+Tawny Port on our culinary tours in Portugal Port is therefore usually a sweet wine and is served mostly as a dessert wine or digestif, although drier varieties do exist.
+The two most common types of Port are “Ruby” Port, which is not aged in wood, thereby preserving the ruby red color, and “Tawny” Port, which is aged in wooden barriques, creating a more golden-brown color.

 Learn more about Porto on a cooking vacation in Portugal.

 So besides serving it with dessert, what is Port good for?
-It makes an excellent addition to many cocktails.
-And while I personally usually like the nuttiness of a Tawny Port, in cocktail recipes featuring port Ruby Port’s color makes a spectacular looking beverage!
+It makes excellent port cocktails!
+And while I personally usually like the nuttiness of a Tawny Port, in port wine cocktails Ruby Port’s color makes a spectacular looking beverage!

-This is a refreshing summertime cocktail and can be made without the vodka if you want less alcohol.
+This is a refreshing summertime cocktail with port and lemon and can be made without vodka if you want less alcohol.

 Ingredients: